Working From Paradise - Remote Working From Home In Hawaii

 Movers & Shakas

-Movers and Shakas is a program created with the intent of leveraging the remote work evolution to attract key talent to Hawaii.
+Movers and Shakas is a program created with the intent of leveraging the remote work evolution to attract and retain key talent in Hawaii.
 This program especially welcomes returning kama’aina, encouraging brain gain in sectors especially suited to the state.
-The program is not accepting new members at this point in time, but you can read more about it here!
+As the situation evolved, the program shifted towards helping newly relocated professionals to acclimate in the workplace, culturally, and socially - read more about the Hawaii Talent Onboarding Program (HITOP) here!

 Is Moving To Hawaii As A Remote Worker Right For You?